No. 17 Mich St beats W Kentucky 48-31, best start since 2015 - NewsBreak

 No. 17 Mich St beats W Kentucky 48-31, best start since 2015

-EAST LANSING, Mich. -- Michigan State's Jayden Reed planted his right foot in the turf and juked to his left, cut back across the field and sprinted up the sideline untouched for an 88-yard touchdown off a punt return to score on special teams for the third straight week.
+EAST LANSING, Mich.
+(AP) — Michigan State’s Jayden Reed planted his right foot in the turf and juked to his left, cut back across the field and sprinted up the sideline untouched for an 88-yard touchdown off a punt return to score on special teams for the third straight week.

 Reed also had a touchdown reception in the first half, giving him multiple scores for the fourth straight week, to help the 17th-ranked Spartans build a 26-point lead and they went on to beat Western Kentucky 48-31 on Saturday night.